aluque/qtplaskin/README.md

 format based on HDF5 and importing directories with certain filesets that can be written from a running FORTRAN code.

-- QtPlaskin was created by A. Luque (see [original version](https://github.com/aluque))
+QtPlaskin was created by A. Luque (see [original version](https://github.com/aluque)).
-- It was updated by E. Pannier (see end of this file for main changes)
+The development of current Fork is open-sourced.
+[Feel free to contribute!](https://github.com/erwanp/qtplaskin/graphs/contributors)

 # Install